ash-team-playtech/ash-tool-jfx/README.md

 # ASH-Tool (JavaFX)

-Helpful set of tools combined into one program which automates routines tasks and improves development efficiency.
+Helpful set of tools combined into one program which automates routine tasks and improves development efficiency.

 Used technologies: Java 14, Spring Boot, JavaFX